The Most important part of Costa Rican History

-Every year the country shuts down for the day to focus on patriotic celebrations.
-Each town and city have its only street party with parades forming the main focus of the festivities.
+Every year the country closes its businesses for the day to focus on patriotic celebrations.
+Each town and city has its only street party with parades forming the main focus of the festivities.
 Everywhere you look, you will see people in traditional dress, as well as folk music and Costa Rican culinary delicacies.
 A few days earlier a torch’s lit in Guatemala and makes its way down Central America.
 This is a re-enactment of how the news of independence made its way through the different countries, and it culminates on the 15th by reaching the Costa Rican city of Cartago.
-The day highlight of the day is the raising of the flag and the singing of the national anthem, but afterward, the party continues late into the night.
+The highlight of the day is the raising of the flag and the singing of the national anthem, but afterwards the party continues late into the night.

 Costa Rica Independence Mark Two

 Costa Rica had been part of the Viceroyalty of New Spain which extended all the way to the northern border of Mexico.
 The whole of Central America had declared independence together.
 There were differing opinions about whether sticking together was the best course of action.
 They formally united with Mexico but had won their independence separately.
-Because of their shared history, Central America and Mexico briefly reunited.
-After just two years they split off again from their northern neighbor.
+Because of their shared history, Central America and Mexico briefly reunited but after just two years they split off again from their northern neighbor.

 The remaining countries formed the Federal Republic of Central America and so, while independent from Spain, Costa Rica was not a sovereign nation.
-The Republic ruled from Guatemala (and later El Salvador), and each of today’s countries became states.
-Within Costa Rica, this political situation created much division with some supporting unification and others favoring independence.
+The Republic was ruled from Guatemala (and later El Salvador), and each of today’s countries became states.
+Within Costa Rica, this political situation created a lot of division with some supporting unification and others favoring independence.

-Only a few years later, the independence of Costa Rica was in danger when William Walker and its army tried to conquer Costa Rica.
-However, Juan Santamaría advanced and was able to set the barricades of the enemy on fire.
+Only a few years later, the independence of Costa Rica was threatened when William Walker and its army tried to conquer Costa Rica by invading through Guanacaste.
+Civil war broke out and William Walker’s army was pushed back to Nicaragua at the Battle of Rivas.
+It was here that Juan Santamaría advanced and was able to set the barricades of the enemy on fire.
 Because of this, the Costa Ricans were able to win the battle and Juan Santamaría is now part of Costa Rican culture as a celebrated national hero.

 Differences across Countries